The Kingdoms of Ruin: Manga

-Written and illustrated by yoruhashi, The Kingdoms of Ruin began serialization in Mag Garden's shōnen manga magazine Monthly Comic Garden on April 5, 2019.
+Written and illustrated by yoruhashi, The Kingdoms of Ruin was serialized in Mag Garden's shōnen manga magazine Monthly Comic Garden from April 5, 2019 to June 9, 2026.
 It is a sequel to the author's previous work, The Kingdoms of Caliburn (剣の王国, Tsurugi nō Ukoku).
 It is also serialized on the Manga Doa, Mag Comi, pixiv Comic websites.
-As of April 2025, thirteen tankōbon volumes have been released.
+Fifteen tankōbon volumes were released from October 2019 to July 2026.
 In April 2020, Seven Seas Entertainment announced that they had licensed the series for English publication.